vmasterov/Gulp__Webpack/README.md

 #### Production:
 The same as in development plus:
-* replace normal names with hashes names from the proper manifest.
+* replace normal names of JS, CSS, images and other files with hashes names from the proper manifest.

 ***